MatisLepik/devicon/README.md

 - `npm run dev` - Watches for changes to scripts/styles under the `src` directory, and puts processed versions into the `build` directories under `ext`.
 Everything else (html/etc) can be changed manually in the `ext` directory.

-- `npm run build` - Creates minified versions of the assets for production.
+- `npm run build` - Minifies assets and creates .zip file of the extension for the Chrome Web Store